LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 methods should work well for multirate problems where the time scales are somewhat decoupled, and that errors introduced at one scale do not "pollute" the other.

-The second category of controllers that we provide are :math:`h^S-Tol` multirate controllers.
+The second category of controllers that we provide are :math:`h^S`-:math:`Tol` multirate controllers.
 The basic idea is that an adaptive time integration method will attempt to adapt step sizes to control the *local error* within each step to achieve a requested tolerance.
 However, MRI methods must ask an adaptive "inner"